google/code-review-bot/README.md

 1. run the `go generate` command above to regenerate the mocks
 1. [run the tests](#testing) from the top-level of the tree
 1. commit your changes to this file (`README.md`), `go.mod`, `go.sum`, and
-   `.travis.yml`, making sure that the build passes on Travis CI before merging the change
+   `main.yml`, making sure that the build passes on GitHub Actions before merging the change

 ## Testing